-Stamped on the left side of the airlock body below the inlet (see Figure 2).
+Stamped on the left side of the airlock body below the

 On all airlocks that have been rebuilt, you will find a letter "R" stamped on the housing following the serial number.
 Each time the airlock is rebuilt, an additional "R" is added.
 The bodies of Kice airlocks are deliberately built thick enough to allow several rebuilds.